bitfireAT/davx5-manual/managed_davx5.rst

        example: ``https://server.example.com/dav/``
    * - login_user_name
      - text
-     - default user name when an account is added – only useful when MDM can pre-fill restrictions from user details
+     - pre-filled user name when an account is added
+   * - login_password
+     - text
+     - pre-filled password when an account is added; see security note below
+   * - login_lock_credentials
+     - boolean
+     - whether user name and password are locked (= can't be edited by the user) in case they are provided by managed configuration
    * - login_certificate_alias
      - text
      - if provided, client certificates will be used for authentication (instead of user name/password); value of this field will be pre-selected (if available)